Robust adaptive variable selection in ultra-high dimensional linear regression models: The proposed estimation procedure based on the density power divergence loss and the adaptive LASSO penalty

-The term $1/\gamma$ has been introduced in order to get the log-likelihood function as a limiting case of $L_{n,\gamma }(\boldsymbol{\beta},\sigma)$ as $\gamma \downarrow 0 $, and therefore the corresponding MDPDE (at $\gamma=0$) is nothing but the usual maximum likelihood estimator (MLE).
+The term $1/\gamma$ has been introduced to get the log-likelihood function as a limiting case as $\gamma \downarrow 0 $, and therefore the corresponding MDPDE (at $\gamma=0$) is nothing but the usual maximum likelihood estimator (MLE).
 When both $Y$ and $\mathbb{X}$ are random but we only assume the parametric model for the conditional distribution of $Y$ given $\mathbb{X}$, the loss function $L_{n,\gamma }(\boldsymbol{\beta},\sigma)$ in (\ref{1.7}) can be seen as an empirical estimate of the expectation (with respect to the unknown covariate distribution) of the DPD objective function (\ref{EQ:DPDF_obj}) between the conditional data and model densities of $Y$ given $\mathbb{X}$.
 However, under the fixed design setup with non-stochastic covariates $\boldsymbol{x}_{i}$, $i=1,...,n,$ the only random observations $y_{1},...,y_{n}$ are independent but non-homogeneous.
-Ghosh and Basu (2013, \cite{ghosh1}) recently studied this problem, where they suggested minimizing the average DPD measure between the data and the model densities for each given covariate value.
-Interestingly, this approach also leads to the same loss function, as given in (\ref{1.7}).
-Therefore the loss function $L_{n,\gamma }(\boldsymbol{\beta},\sigma)$ in (\ref{1.7}), referred from here as the DPD loss function (with tuning parameter $\gamma $), can be used to obtain robust MDPDE under the LRM in (\ref{1.1}) with normal errors for both stochastic and fixed design matrices.
+Ghosh and Basu \cite{ghosh1} studied this problem and suggested to minimize the average DPD measure between the data and the model densities for each given covariate value.
+Interestingly, this approach also leads to the same loss function given in (\ref{1.7}).
+Therefore the loss function $L_{n,\gamma }(\boldsymbol{\beta},\sigma)$ in (\ref{1.7}), referred to as the DPD loss function (with tuning parameter $\gamma $), can be used to obtain robust MDPDE under the LRM (\ref{1.1}) with normal errors for both stochastic and fixed design matrices.